 FACELIFT SURGERY WITH SYDNEY PLASTIC SURGEON DR ELLIS CHOY

-Facial ageing affects your appearance in various ways.
-From skin laxity and loss of muscle tone to the degeneration of the various facial structures, time continues to manifest itself in the shape, grooves and fabrics of your skin.
-As the ageing process continues, you may feel disappointed or let down by your external appearance, particularly when it misrepresents your spirit and attitude toward life.
-Even when you feel happy and well-rested, your ageing face may say otherwise, which can dramatically affect your confidence and quality of life.
+Facial ageing affects our appearance in various ways.
+From skin laxity and loss of muscle tone to the degeneration of the various facial structures, time continues to manifest itself in the shape, grooves and fabrics of our skin.

-Dr Ellis Choy sees concerns like these regularly, with many patients feeling that their appearance inaccurately reflects their personality.
-A facelift is a surgical rejuvenation procedure designed to address the facial features that diminish, sag or deflate with age, and ultimately restore the balance between your inner and outer beauty.
+Dr Ellis Choy sees concerns like these regularly.
+A facelift is a surgical rejuvenation procedure designed to address the facial features that diminish, sag or deflate with age.

-Drawing on his exceptional artistry and skill, Dr Choy performs facelift surgery by surgically lifting and tightening the underlying facial structure to enhance your facial definition.
-Based on an individualised treatment plan, Dr Choy can create a more refreshed and well-rested appearance that harmonises naturally with your age and stage of life.
+Drawing on his artistry and skill, Dr Choy performs facelift surgery by surgically lifting and tightening the underlying facial structure to enhance your facial definition.
+Based on an individualised treatment plan, Dr Choy can create a more refreshed appearance that harmonises naturally with your age and stage of life.
 Book your in-person consultation in Sydney with Dr Choy today.
-He will address any questions and personal concerns you may have as you explore your options for facial rejuvenation.
+He will address any questions and personal concerns you may have as you explore your options.